The Best Crispy Halloumi Fries

 Oil: I prefer either vegetable oil or light olive oil but you can use any oil, really.
 After you’ve finished cooking, let the oil cool down then pour it into a double layer of leak-proof bags before throwing away.

-How to serve: While I love to serve with Greek yogurt and sweet chili sauce, you can serve these with any sweet, tangy or creamy dip.
+How to serve: While I love to serve with Greek yogurt (or 5-minute dill sauce) and sweet chili sauce, you can serve these with any sweet, tangy or creamy dip.
 My advice is to keep the dip(s) simple!
 Alternatively, you can serve with lemon wedges for squeezing over.

 Nutritional info: Note that when calculating the nutritional info for this recipe, I did not include the cooking oil or dips.